mnoukhov/tiny-aha-moment/README.md

 To do this, we can look at the `train/pass_at_group` metric that tracks whether there was at least 1 answer in our group of `num_responses_per_prompt` that got it right.
 Can we increase the number of `num_responses_per_prompt` to try and get more signal?

 Let's try other models like a bigger / better version of 2.5 `Qwen/Qwen2.5-1.5B-base`.
 If that model doesn't work, let's take a model that has been SFTed on correct reasoning traces for countdown but with a slightly different template `CohenQu/Qwen2.5-1.5B_Countdown-v1`.
 What if we change the `PROMPT_TEMPLATE` to match it exactly?

+Our correct answers are generally shorter than our wrong answers.
+What if we just reduce our `--max_response_tokens` to something like `512`, now generating a shorter maximum length response.
+How does training proceed?

 ## Citation